UK Student Visa Requirement

 You can apply up to three months before your intended date of travel to the UK.
 Your application date is the date when you pay your application fee.

-When applying for your Tier 4 visa, you will generally need:
+When applying for your Student route visa, you will generally need:

 A valid passport or other valid travel documentation

 Evidence of sufficient funds to provide your living expenses for the duration of your course

 Confirmation of Acceptance for Studies (CAS) reference number and documents used to obtain CAS